NorthEast Plastic Surgery logo

 • You are encouraged to elevate feet with pillows for seven days after surgery

-• Prolonged periods of standing are to be avoided but you can walk within your home.
+• Prolonged periods of standing are to be avoided but you should walk within your home.

-• Swelling and bruising will usually increase three to five days after surgery, then begin to improve after five days
+• Swelling and bruising will usually increase three to five days after surgery, then begin to improve thereafter

 1-3 weeks after surgery